Skip to Main Content

 Layer Cake Pattern

-This pattern forms when the user scans the headings in a page and skips the normal text after each heading, creating stripes in the eye tracking plot.
+This pattern forms when the user scans the headings in a page and skips the paragraph text after each heading, creating stripes in the eye tracking plot.

 Spotted Pattern